themejuice/tj/README.md

 Something that has worked for me on one of my Windows machines is to run all commands through [git-scm](http://git-scm.com/downloads) with the `--boring --no-landrush` flags.
 This will disable all unicode characters and colors from being output, and will also disable [Landrush](https://github.com/phinze/landrush), which isn't fully supported on Windows.

-To set these globally via the `ENV`, set these environment variables or run the following commands in your terminal:
+To set these globally via the `ENV`, set the following environment variables or run the below commands in your terminal:

 ```bash
 export TJ_BORING=true